Time to market

 With the new platform, wilhelm.tel now has a future-proof end-to-end solution for sales and customer service – fully integrated, scalable, and user-centered.

-The system is not only a technological leap, but also a strategic lever for growth, customer satisfaction, and product differentiation.
+The system is not only a technological quantum leap, but also a strategic lever for growth, customer satisfaction, and product differentiation.

 Users can now check products for address-specific availability, configure them, and apply online directly.
 Application data is automatically transferred to and processed by the CRM.